AdguardTeam/AdGuardHome/scripts/README.md

    ###  Usage

- *  `go run main.go help`: print usage.
+ *  `go run ./scripts/translations help`: print usage.

- *  `go run main.go download [-n <count>]`: download and save all translations.
-    `n` is optional flag where count is a number of concurrent downloads.
+ *  `go run ./scripts/translations download [-n <count>]`: download and save all translations.  `n` is optional flag where count is a number of concurrent downloads.

- *  `go run main.go upload`: upload the base `en` locale.
+ *  `go run ./scripts/translations upload`: upload the base `en` locale.

- *  `go run main.go summary`: show the current locales summary.
+ *  `go run ./scripts/translations summary`: show the current locales summary.

- *  `go run main.go unused`: show the list of unused strings.
+ *  `go run ./scripts/translations unused`: show the list of unused strings.

- *  `go run main.go auto-add`: add locales with additions to the git and restore locales with deletions.
+ *  `go run ./scripts/translations auto-add`: add locales with additions to the git and restore locales with deletions.

 After the download you'll find the output locales in the `client/src/__locales/` directory.

 Optional environment:

+ *  `DOWNLOAD_LANGUAGES`: set a list of specific languages to `download`.
+For example `ar be bg`.
+If it set to `blocker` then script will download only those languages, which need to be fully translated (`de en es fr it ja ko pt-br pt-pt ru zh-cn zh-tw`).

  *  `UPLOAD_LANGUAGE`: set an alternative language for `upload`.